This section explains how to install Ubuntu from an existing

 bash: warning: setlocale: LC_ALL: cannot change locale (en_US.UTF-8)

 The required localization files need to be generated:

 # sudo locale-gen en_US.UTF-8 Generating locales (this might take a while)... en_US.UTF-8... done Generation complete.

 additional packages.
 However, it is suggested that you add some additional sources,

 for example for source packages and security updates:

-deb-src http://archive.ubuntu.com/ubuntu bionic main deb http://security.ubuntu.com/ubuntu bionic-security main deb-src http://security.ubuntu.com/ubuntu bionic-security main
+deb-src http://archive.ubuntu.com/ubuntu focal main deb http://security.ubuntu.com/ubuntu focal-security main deb-src http://security.ubuntu.com/ubuntu focal-security main

 Make sure to run